-1.3.2.1 On-site and Off-site Groundwater
+1.3.2.1 On-Site and Off-Site Groundwater

 Based on the Site investigations conducted by AKRF and other consultants between 1988 and 1999, groundwater has been contaminated by PCE in some areas of the Site.
 As shown on Figure 6, the shallow upper glacial unit had PCE levels exceeding Class GA standards in the northeastern and eastern areas of the Site building.
 These areas correspond approximately to the locations of the former chemical USTs and chemical drum storage area.
-The groundwater data indicated that low levels of solvent contamination in the deeper Magothy Formation were attributable to off-site sources.
+The groundwater data indicated that low levels of solvent contamination in the deeper Magothy Formation were attributable to off-Site sources.

 Groundwater exceedances of Class GA standards prior to the remedy are shown in Table 1.
-A spider map that indicates the locations and summarizes exceedances of the Class GA standards for groundwater prior to the remedy is shown on Figure 6.
+A spider map that indicates the locations and summarizes exceedances of the Class GA standards for groundwater prior to, during, and post-remediation is shown on Figure 6.